karran13/RWP-Tracking/README.md

 # README #

-Paraview programmable filters to set up a feature identification and tracking pipeline on 2-D scalar fields
+Paraview scripts and statefiles to run RWP Identification algorithm.